lkesteloot/unsong/unsong-1.md

 “And it is done.”

 Then all the letters of colored sand glowed red, then green, then white.
 And the candles laid round made a high-pitched sound and flared up in a burst of light.
 And Erica screams, and Ana seems to be gazing far away.
-And she briefly fits, but she gathers her wits just in time to hear her say “ANA LOOK THE LETTERS HAVE BURNED THEMSELVES INTO THE CARPET YOU ARE IN SO MUCH TROUBLE.”
+And she briefly fits, but she gathers her wits just in time to hear her say “[sc]Ana look the letters have burned themselves into the carpet you are in so much trouble[/sc].”

 “How do you feel?”
 Ana asked.

-“ANGRY,” said Erica.
+“[sc]Angry[/sc],” said Erica.

 “Other than that?”
 Ana asked.

-“NOTHING ELSE CAN GET THROUGH THE HOT FLAMES OF MY ANGER” Erica protested.
+“[sc]Nothing else can get through the hot flames of my anger[/sc]” Erica protested.

 “Huh.
 I don’t feel any different either.”